DamianLima/ProgerenV2-Explanation/README.md

 ---

-Feel free to explore the code and reach out if you have any questions or feedback.
 This repository aims to showcase not only technical expertise but also a thoughtful design process for solving real-world problems.